-Directors: Roger Vadim, Jean Aurel, and Jack Dunn Trop
+Directors: Roger Vadim, Jean Aurel, Jack Dunn Trop

 By Roderick Heath

-I admit that, Godard’s Contempt (1963) aside, I know the flaxen-haired stack of Gallic loveliness known as Bridget Bardot better as occasional back-up singer for Serge Gainsbourg and a latter-day xenophobic pest than as an actress.
+The flaxen-haired stack of Gallic loveliness known as Bridget Bardot can today tend to be remembered better as occasional back-up singer for Serge Gainsbourg and a latter-day xenophobic pest than as an actress.
 Watching her in action in Please Not Now, the kind of saucy comedy that was her stock in trade, she’s like some impossibly gorgeous sprite imbued with the wits of a fair to average comedienne.
 Please Not Now is spun out of the very concept of Bardot clutching a rifle with intent to kill as utterly and irredeemably, lovably absurd.
 At least, it was lovably absurd 40 years prior to her being convicted five times for hate speech.